jbratcher/ASP-NET-Core-3.1-Identify-Starter/Readme.md

 This document shows the development process and steps required to create an application with the following features:
 * User authentication
-* User profile with custom fields (occupation, industry, home location)
+* User profile with custom fields

+Identity DB context is merged with the application DB context and the custom user model (ApplicationUser) is nestled in the app Models folder.
+This integrates Identity into the main application DB context and keeps all the app's models together.

 ## Overview